The lives lost in the Astroworld Festival crowd surge

 Jacob Jurinek, 20

-Ever since Jacob Jurinek’s mother died when he was 10, it was just he and his father, Ronald.
+Ever since Jacob Jurinek’s mother died when he was 10, it was just him and his father, Ronald.
 “Him and I were just best buddies,” said Ronald Jurinek on Sunday.

 The father and son would take ski trips together and get out on the boat at the lake by their second home in Michigan.